Vaccine type |

 Required in all children

 <5 years of age, and 5 years and older if medical risk factors.
 If 3 doses given <12 months, give booster dose at 12 months.
 Also recommended for adults 70 years and older.
-If providing catch-up for children with medical risk factors:
+Catch-up for children with medical risk factors:

 <12 months – 4 doses required, and 12-59 months – 2 doses required.
 Dosing interval is 1 month for <12 months age or 2 months for 12 months of age and older.